 Lake Cumberland Regional Hospital

-Known as the Gateway to Lake Cumberland, the city of Somerset blends southern hospitality with abundant recreational opportunities that attract more than 1.5 million people to the region every year.
+Welcome to Somerset, the Gateway to Lake Cumberland, where southern hospitality meets abundant recreation that attracts more than 1.5 million people each year.

-Somerset is also home to the Center for Rural Development, which brings nationally recognized, high quality performing and visual arts, concerts and other special events to the community.
-Somerset Community College, a division of the Kentucky Community-Technical College System (KCTCS), offers associate degrees and curricula for the first two years toward a bachelor’s degree.
-In addition, there are seven other colleges and universities located within 75 miles of Somerset.
+Somerset also plays host to the Center for Rural Development, which brings nationally recognized performing and visual arts, concerts and other special events to the community, as well as the Somernites Cruise, the state’s largest car and cruise show.
+Somerset Community College offers local educational opportunities, as do seven other colleges and universities within 75 miles.